tamari92/spawncycler/creation.md

 To add ZEDs to the wave, simply **click and drag** an icon from the **ZED Pane** and place it into the newly-created Wave Frame.
 The ZED's icon will now appear in it's own small box inside the Wave Frame, along with a number indicating how many of that ZED there are.
-There is also a **+** button next to the ZED counter that lets you quickly add more ZEDs of that type from the squad.
 This is called a **Squad**.
 The inner-most box that houses a Squad's ZEDs is called the **Squad Frame**.

 The UI also shows the **total number of ZEDs added to the Wave**, which allows you to accurately predict how many ZEDs will spawn before the cycle repeats during a wave.
 Using the **Analysis** tool, one can determine where to place specific ZEDs so that they spawn at a particular point in the wave (based on the size of the wave).